urvi-k/easySwift/ARC.md

 ```

 - Now let's break two of these strong references by assigning `nil` to `reference1` and `reference2`.
-- This will not destroy `reference3` even if Original stron reference `reference1` has been broak.
+- This will not destroy `reference3` even if Original strong reference `reference1` has been broak.
 ```
 reference1 = nil
 reference2 = nil